They say pain is beauty, but most people don't take that literally ... unless you're Ariana Grande.

 It's a common sensation, but why does it happen?
-First of all, it's not really our hair itself that's hurting, but the structure underneath that's getting stressed.
+TODAY Style spoke to experts to get to the, um, root of the problem.
+First of all, it's not the hair itself that's hurting, but the structure underneath that's getting stressed.

-"The way to think about it is that the hair you see is just the tip of the iceberg," Dr. Paradi Mirmirani, director of hair disorders for Kaiser Permanente in northern California, told TODAY Style.
+"The way to think about it is that the hair you see is just the tip of the iceberg," Dr. Paradi Mirmirani, director of hair disorders for Kaiser Permanente in California, said.
 "There's a lot going on underneath the hair — nerve endings, blood vessels, oil glands.
 If you think of that structure as a unit, that sensation starts to make a little more sense.
-If you move the top portion, the hair fiber effects what's going on underneath."
+If you move the top portion, the hair fiber affects what's going on underneath."

 And when that structure gets pulled in a direction it's not used to for a long period of time, it almost gets stuck.
 Mirmirani warned that the problem can be worse for people who have long, thick hair.